 What Can You Do?

-Urge your state representative and senator to close the long gun loophole, and urge your U.S. Congressperson and Senators to expand the federal background check law.
+Urge your state representative and senator to close the long gun loophole by supporting HB 673 and SB 88.
+Call on U.S. Senator Pat Toomey to support the Background Check Expansion Act.

 - SmartGunLaws.org on Background Checks ›